McCoyBrandon/AI_Capstone/README.md

 ## Introduction

 Datacenter downtimes can cause huge financial losses and reputational damage.
-Notable examples include in 2017 when Amazon's S3 service was down for a few hours with an estimate of roughly $300 million in lost revenue for S&P 500 and U.S. financial-service companies.
+Notable examples include in 2017 when Amazon's S3 service was down for a few hours with an estimate of roughly \$300 million in lost revenue for S\&P 500 and U.S.\ financial-service companies.
 Another being in Australia in 2023 with the Optus outage that lasted about 11--12 hours.
 Optus is widely used by the government and private sectors, resulting in crucial services in public safety and logistics causing failed communications and heavy delays.
-Ultimately costing the company A$ 2 billion in stock, senate inquiry, and large reputation lost.
+Ultimately costing the company A\$ 2 billion in stock, senate inquiry, and large reputation lost.

 These downtimes can often be a result of cascading failures, in which one problem may spark a domino effect in poorly managed systems that results in a catastrophic failure incident.
 But having humans track second-by-second diagnostics for a datacenter with thousands of machines on a 24/7 basis can be expensive and may cost as much as the potential downtimes themselves.
 The need for a proactive machine failure tracking system that can be run by a small team and is more cost-efficient is increasingly important in the modern information age and cloud computing world.